 - Q What tests can rule out causes of gastroparesis that are not diabetes?

 - Q How can a barium X-ray help diagnose gastroparesis in people with diabetes?

-- Q What is diabetic gastroparesis?
+- Q What causes diabetic gastroparesis?